Original Neapolitan Lasagna

 - 5.3 oz extra virgin olive oil

-- 1.3 cups red wine (preferably Gragnano, Aglianico)
+- 1.3 cups red wine (possibly Gragnano, Aglianico)

-- 4 cans tomato puree (san marzano, I use 4 Cirio veraci passes of 700 g)
+- 4 packages tomato sauce (San Marzano, I use 4 Cirio Veraci sauces of 700 g)

-- 7 oz tomato paste (preferably double or triple, I use Mutti or La Reale)
+- 7 oz tomato paste (better double or triple, I use Mutti or La Reale)

-- Half tablespoon of sugar (to reduce the acidity of the tomato)
+- Half tablespoon sugar (to reduce tomato acidity)

-- to taste chili pepper (my personal variant, optional)
+- as needed chili pepper (my personal variant, optional)

 - 1 egg (whole)

-- 3.5 oz bread crumbs (preferably use rustic bread baked in a wood oven, hardened for at least one day)
+- 3.5 oz bread crumbs (preferably use wood-fired bread, hardened for at least one day)

 - Lasagna pan

-Quickly soak the stale rustic bread (at least a day old) covered with water and in another container place the mixed minced meat, egg, a pinch of salt, and a sprinkle of Parmesan.
+Quickly soak the bread crumbs (at least one day old) covered with water and in another container put the mixed minced meat, the egg, a pinch of salt, a grating of parmesan.

-Once the bread is soaked (it shouldn’t be mushy), squeeze it well and form the dough in a bowl.
+When the bread is soaked (it should not be mushy), squeeze it well and form the mixture in a bowl.

-Then prepare the tiny meatballs (about the size of a chickpea) and fry them in deep hot oil at 338°F for about 1 minute (the cooking needs to be very short, as they will finish cooking in the oven).
+Then, make the tiny meatballs (like a chickpea) and fry them in deep hot oil at 338°F for about 1 minute (the cooking must be very short, because they finish cooking in the oven).

-Place the meatballs as they are fried in a bowl with absorbent paper, set them aside to cool.
+Place the meatballs, as they are fried, in a bowl with absorbent paper, set them aside and let cool.

-True Neapolitan Ragù should be dark and consistent like the one in the photo below (otherwise it’s just pasta with tomato sauce).
+The true Neapolitan Ragù must be dark and reduced like the one in the photo below (otherwise it’s just meat with tomato).

-Prepare the Ragù following my foolproof recipe (one of the most searched on my Blog), you can find the entire step-by-step procedure by clicking on this link: “True Neapolitan Ragù“.
-I highly recommend preparing it at least one day in advance.
+Prepare the Ragù following my infallible recipe (one of the most searched on my Blog), you will find the entire procedure explained, step by step, by clicking here on the link: “The real Neapolitan Ragù“.
+I strongly recommend preparing it at least one day before.

-Once the ragù is cooked, remove the meat (which will be delicious as a second dish and so tender it can be cut with a breadstick, you can also freeze it) and collect the sauce in a suitable pot for reheating.
+Once the ragù is cooked, remove the meat (which will be delicious as a second course and so tender you can cut it with a breadstick, you can also freeze it) and collect the sauce in a suitable pot to reheat it.

-Take a small pot, fill it with cold water, and add the 3 eggs, place the pot on the stove, bring it to a boil, and cook the eggs for 10 minutes from the boil.
-Then gently slice them into thin regular slices.
+Take a saucepan, fill it with cold water and add the 3 eggs, place the saucepan on the fire, bring to a boil and cook the eggs for 10 minutes from the boil.

 Dice the cheeses: smoked provola and caciocavallo (or fiordilatte).

-Cut the Neapolitan salami into strips (not cubes).
+Cut the Neapolitan salami into strips (not diced).

-Take a bowl, pour in the ricotta, a pinch of salt, and a ladle of hot ragù.
+Take a bowl, add the ricotta, a pinch of salt, and a ladle of boiling ragù.

-Mix well and add 1-2 more ladles of hot ragù (the rest of the ragù will be used to layer the lasagna), work these two ingredients until you get a soft cream.
+Mix well and add 1-2 more ladles of boiling ragù (the rest of the ragù will be used to compose the lasagna layers) and work these two ingredients until you get a smooth cream.

-Start with a first layer of raw lasagna sheets, I place them raw, using the hot ragù trick to give a sort of pre-cooking to the pasta (but if you prefer, you can quickly blanch them and arrange them cooked on a clean cloth), cover the raw pasta with hot ragù and spread it well with the ricotta mixture, sprinkle the ricotta with some of the meatballs, smoked provola (well drained), caciocavallo (or drained fiordilatte) hard-boiled egg slices, salami strips (or thin slices of Lucanian dry sausages or thin slices of sausage) finish this first layer by sprinkling everything with grated Parmesan and a ladle of ragù.
+Cover the raw pasta with boiling ragù and spread it well with the ricotta mixture, sprinkle the ricotta with some of the meatballs, well-drained smoked provola, caciocavallo (or well-drained fiordilatte) hard-boiled egg slices, salami strips (or Lucanian dry sausages in thin slices or even sausages in thin slices) finish this first layer, sprinkling everything with grated parmesan and a ladle of ragù.

-Start again with another layer of lasagna and proceed with the same sequence, forming at least 3 layers of lasagna, finally covering the last layer of pasta with plenty of ragù sprinkled with grated Parmesan and pats of butter.
+Start again with another layer of lasagna and proceed with the same sequence, forming at least 3 layers of lasagna, finally covering the last layer of pasta with abundant ragù, sprinkled with grated parmesan and butter flakes.

 Shopping Tips!!!

-To cook the ragù, I used this high-sided oval casserole by Le Creuset, perfect for slow cooking like ragù, genovese, delicious and super tender roasts, it spreads heat evenly and retains it for a long time, ensuring excellent results.
-The price is high, but now you can find it at a great price on Amazon, when I bought it there was also the option to pay in installments.
+To cook the ragù, I used this high-sided oval cast iron casserole by Le Creuset is perfect for slow cooking, like ragù, genovese, delicious and super tender roasts, it spreads the heat evenly and retains it for a long time, ensuring excellent results.
+Or, a valid economic alternative is this excellent non-stick cast iron casserole which also (like Le Creuset) offers an exceptional distribution of heat, ideal for slow cooking such as stews, braises, and soups

-To check the frying temperature of the meatballs, I used this handy food thermometer, equipped with a very useful clip with which the thermometer can be easily fixed to the edge of the pot or pan, allowing free hands during preparations (also useful for desserts, creams, caramel, etc.) at a great price on Amazon
+To check the frying temperature of the meatballs, I used this practical food thermometer, equipped with a useful clip to easily attach the thermometer to the edge of the pot or pan, allowing you to keep your hands free during preparations (also useful for desserts, creams, caramel, etc.).

 Great for cooking lasagna, this non-stick and scratch-resistant lasagna pan.